 Flexed-Arm Hang.
 Explain that students who cannot do one pull-up or a push-up might can do an alternative - the flexed-arm hang in order to qualify for the National or Participant Physical Fitness Awards.
 To qualify for the Presidential Award, students are required to do pull-ups or right angle push-ups.
 In the Fixed-Arm Hang, the student uses either an overhand grasp (palms facing away from body) or an underhand grip (palms facing toward body).
-The student assumes a flexedarm hang position with their chin clearing the bar.
+The student assumes a flexed-arm hang position with rkansas Safe Routes to School their chin clearing the bar.
 Students may be lifted to this position.
 The student holds this position as long as possible.
 Chest should be held close to the bar with legs hanging straight.
 Timing is stopped when student's chin touches or falls below the bar.